Whether you’re a beginner or a seasoned pro, it’s important to learn about the varying weights of darts.

 If you want to alter the weight of your darts, you can do so through a few different methods.
 Although the changes you can make are limited, it’s possible to make some difference.
 For example, the barrel is the main part of a dart.
 This can be simply be unscrewed and changed to alter the weight.

-It really is difficult to suggest exactly what weight of dart you should use.
+It’s difficult to suggest exactly what weight of dart you should use.
 As it’s all simply down to personal preference.
+Therefore, we’d suggest that you test out different weights of darts, and record your score for each.